Georeactor/georeactor-blog/posts/baarle.md

 After India and Bangladesh [swapped territory in 2015](https://en.wikipedia.org/wiki/India%E2%80%93Bangladesh_enclaves), the only remaining 'double enclaves' are here and between UAE/Oman [I was thinking about Cypriot villages within Dhekelia (UK) on the island of Cyprus, but Dhekelia has access to the sea and that gets into enclave/exclave terminology].

 The borders of Baarle have been set since 1995.
-They had previously been somewhat defined [in  1974](http://home.scarlet.be/edragas/ProcesVerbaal1974.html), with descriptive borders such as [translated]
+The border had previously been defined [by landmarks in 1974](https://www.grenspalen.nl/archief/Baarle-treaties-PV1974.pdf), with descriptions such as [translated]

 > [the border] is formed by the middle of a ditch in an approximately northwesterly direction up to a stone crossing the old road from Baarle-Nassau to Hoogstraten.
 Thereafter the boundary runs in an approximately westerly direction, approximately parallel to said track, and is formed by an approximately straight line through the center of several ditches and ditches over a post called "afgevild paard" *[skinned horse]* to a point 1.8m south of a stone.
 The border then follows a line marked by pickets in an approximately westerly direction to the northeast side of a ditch, crossing the Hoogstraten…